 RECOMMENDED: 50 Best Dogs for Children

-Dalmatian’s Temperament for Kids
+The Dalmatian’s Temperament for Kids

 Dalmatians aren’t your “typical” kid-friendly dogs.
-Still, that doesn’t mean they aren’t perfectly suited to handle the roughness of children.
+Still, that doesn’t mean they aren’t perfectly suited to handle the roughness of kids.
 Most owners argue that they’re not just physically capable of dealing with kids, but also have the personality for it.

 Out of 359 Dalmatians that were tested since 1977, 299 passed with flying colors.
 The ATTS conducts their test by letting the Dalmatian onto a field with a long leash.
 They were given a variety of stimulants to test their reactions.